 If a tree is totally wiped-out and can be replaced with a nursery-sized transplant, replacement value is easy to establish.
 However, when a large tree is damaged, the trunk formula method outlined above is more often used to establish tree value.
 That being said, the second method of establishing loss of value is tied to real estate value and discussed below.

 REAL ESTATE VALUE

 Another method of establishing tree loss value relates to real estate values.
 The basic value comparison deals with the property’s fair market value before and after the damage occurred.
-Needless to say, this method makes loss values hard to nail down since you never really know fair market value until real estate is sold.
+Needless to say, this method makes losses harder to nail down, since you never really know fair market value until real estate is sold.

 Another method deals with reasonable restoration costs by using several smaller trees to replace one larger one, cross sectional inch for inch.
 You are best advised to consult professional tree and real estate appraisers in your locale to learn more about the most commonly used method in your particular situation.

 Deer damage to trees – Get ready for “the Rut”